What is a Ductless Mini Split Air Conditioner?

 Improper Placement Causing Short Cycling

-Even if there is flexibility when installing the air handler, still it needs to be installed in the correct place to prevent short cycling.
+Even if there is flexibility when installing the air handler, it still needs to be installed in the correct place to prevent short cycling.
 You might need the aid of a trained or professional technician in order to work out the most suitable location.

 Installing this system or unit is indeed costly.
 It would be more expensive compared to installing the traditional split system.
 Most homeowners decline this system because of the expense.